Al Franken resigns, blasts GOP hypocrisy on sexual misconduct

 Franken left SNL in 1995 after being passed over for the Weekend Update anchor slot, which was given to Norm Macdonald.

-Franken’s comedy ambitions, however, began in the second grade.
-He told People Magazine in a 1992 profile that he wrote what amounted to his first comedy sketch after he watched the girls in his second-grade class perform an “insipid” version of “I’m a Little Teapot.”
+His comedy ambitions began in the second grade.
+He told People Magazine in a 1992 profile that he wrote what amounted to his first comedy sketch after he watched the girls in his second-grade class perform an "insipid" version of "I’m a Little Teapot."

-“I sat down and wrote a scathing parody,” he told the magazine.
-“I got the other boys together, and we dressed in drag [and staged it].
-The girls were in tears.”

 His political interests developed at that time, too.